Musique

 "The French musician Serge Blenner, who has been living in

-Germany for many years now, has a unique place in the world of
+Germany for many years now, has a unique place in the world of electronic

-hear normally in this musical style.
-In the fifteen records he
+in this musical style.
+In the fifteen records he made in about twenty

-made in about twenty years he developed himself into a composer
+years he developed himself into a composer of extremely original

-records as "Equateur" from 1988, "Cosmos"
+from 1988, "Cosmos" from 1990, "Symbolique"

-from 1990, "Symbolique" from 1993 and "Ars Oratoria"
+from 1993 and "Ars Oratoria" from 1999.
+Blenner´s

-from 1999.
-Blenner´s music is being created from all kinds
+music is being created from all kinds of samples from western and

-It can be heard clearly that he is not somebody who just sits
+non-western instruments and sounds.
+It can be heard clearly that

-behind his equipment and just knocks of music from his sleeves.
+he is not somebody who just sits behind his equipment and just knocks

-conduct.
-The twelve pieces on "Virtualis" are very different
+and build up with care and conduct.
+The twelve pieces on "Virtualis"

-in atmosphere and construction: orchestral bombast, spherical
+are very different in atmosphere and construction: orchestral bombast,

-or told with a warm voice.
+sung or told with a warm voice.
 "Splendeur" with its wonderful

 stringsounds, a women´s voice and a calm rhythm can easily